Cheap Accommodations in Bangkok

 House hunting in Bangkok can be quite frustrating if you're in the 20,000 baht and below bracket.
-The Internet is of limited use to do the research because many properties don't bother with websites or Internet listings.
+The Internet is sometimes of limited use to do research because many properties simply don't bother with websites or the better Internet listing sites.

-Those that do are either for more expensive places or have sites so badly put together that they're difficult to understand.
-Estate agents tend to focus on 30,000 baht and up as their price range.
+Those that are accessible on the web offer are either for more expensive places or have websites so badly put together or incomplete that they're difficult to understand.
+Real estate agents tend to focus on 30,000 baht ($925) and up as their price range.

-There are several useful sites however: Craigslist Bangkok is a spin-off of the original Craigslist and is still
+There are several useful websites however: Craigslist Bangkok is a spin-off of the original Craigslist and is still

 building up to speed.
 A couple of new apartments come up weekly.
 BahtSold.com is a regularly updated property listings site that features regular cheap apartments, although their site is difficult to navigate.
 HomespaceThailand.com is

-The other cheap staple for English teachers and other impoverished farangs in Bangkok is City
+The cheap staple for English teachers and other impoverished farangs in Bangkok is City

 Over on the other side of the city, House By The Pond, tucked away in a tiny soi just off Sukhumvit 22, is a real gem: A truly